 Click the publish button and your company page will go live.
 Prior to going any further, click the go to member view button at the top right of the page to see what your company page looks like to others.
 If you are happy with your page leave it as is, however, if not, click manage page and make any tweaks necessary to get it looking just right.

 You do not need to be in this alone.
 LinkedIn allows you to choose which employees can administer your page.
 To add team members, click the ‘me icon’ at the top of your LinkedIn page, then choose your company page under the manage section.
 Click the admin tools at the top right, then select page admins.
 Add your team members by name.
-You have to already be connected with them on LinkedIn to add them as page administrators.
+To add them as page administrators, you have to already be connected with them on LinkedIn.
 Click save changes to finish setting up your team.

+Social media is an effective place to market your brand.
 LinkedIn has 562 million users that you need to start marketing to.
 This guide covers how to set up your LinkedIn for business account.
-Get started creating your account and once you have completed that look for our next piece on how to create your LinkedIn marketing strategy.
+Start by creating your account.
+Once you have completed that, look for our next piece on how to create your LinkedIn marketing strategy.
 Best of luck!